An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland: Experimental Approach

 \subsection{Data Analysis}

 The top panel of Figure~\ref{fig:twopulsesprelim} shows a long trace recorded with the low-frequency antennas pointed downward and buried in the snow.
 The bottom panel of the figure is the power in the return signal as a function of time, derived from the top panel.
-The trace has been filtered to 65-85~MHz using a Butterworth filter of order three to extract a clear signal in the best transmission frequency range of the antennas.
+The trace has been filtered to 65-85~MHz using a Butterworth filter of order three to limit the noise contribution out of the band of the system (defined at the low frequency end by the antenna transmission coefficient and the high frequency end by the low-pass filter) and extract a clear signal.
 There is a clear reflection at an absolute time of 36.1~$\mu$s, which is consistent with the timing expected for a signal that bounced off of the ice-bedrock interface at a depth known from GRIP borehole measurements~\citep{grip}.
 From the absolute time of 36.1~$\mu$s, accounting for the measured system delay of 430~ns, we can measure the total round-trip distance through the ice, $d_{\mathrm{ice}}$, using the relationship

 where $c_n$ is the speed of light in the medium and $\Delta t$ is the total time of flight through the ice. $c_n$ is related to the dielectric constant of the medium via

 where $c$ is the speed of light in a vacuum and $\epsilon '$ is the real component of the complex dielectric constant of the material.
 The index of refraction of the medium, $n$, is equal to $\sqrt{\epsilon '}$.
 We use a firn model based on the measured density profile,~$\rho$,~at Summit Station from~\cite{arth} to determine the index of refraction as a function of depth for the firn layer.
 Our firn model has two regimes: one that describes the density from the surface to $15$~m below the surface, and a second that describes the firn from $15$~m to $100$~m below the surface.
 By $100$~m, the firn has transitioned to glacial ice.
 For radio propagation in glacial ice, the dielectric constant is related to the density of the ice~\citep{kovacs} by